-You might like this deck if you enjoy varied and extremely unconventional lines of play.

 -Swans of Bryn Argoll: replace every card you have to discard.

--Thousand-Year Storm: double the firestorm gives you double the damage with the same amount of discards.
+-Bonus Round: double the firestorm gives you double the damage with the same amount of discards.

 Leave // Chance: Leave lets you pick your permanents up, chance lets you cycle away your hand.
 Even before the internal synergy of the card, these effects are great to have around.
 Leave is a great response to board wipes, and chance is good for finding gas.
 Leave is great at clearing away your own permenents that are backfiring, and the specific phrasing of leave has interesting consequences with Zedruu, as you don't need to control something to bounce it